simplay/combo/README.md

 # Combo

 **Combo** is a demo collection of various graph-algorithms and data-structures written in Ruby.
 Currently it only shows a demo of a **BFS** ( Breadth First Search) and **DFS** ( Depth First Search) graph traversal.
 Currently, the starting vertex of the traversal is hardcoded (first vertex in graph's vertex-list).
-This will be user-specifyable soon.
+This will be user-specifiable soon.
 Information about the file format in order to define a graph can be found in the WIKI.
 Combo is licensed under the [MIT License](http://opensource.org/licenses/MIT).

 ## Installation